zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

     - Existential crysis :)
 ## In every learning context, you'll face the ever-occuring problems with the knowledge structure reform with the upgrade of your vision, how to make the reform process more efficient?

-# Temperary stack for agile task insertion without pre-planning
+## Temperary stack for agile task insertion without pre-planning
 &TODO
 - Test node-dlc

-# Changing yourself from within
+## Changing yourself from within
 https://www.kancloud.cn/luofei614/programmer_talk_life/107489

+## Trival changes that might change your future
+- After browsing, don't forget to wrap it up to solidate the new node in your brain, INPUT, OUTPUT, ONTOLOGY
+  - Visualize and put it in your graph
+- Your previous reading habits was adding Progress, but a reading trail is more comprehensive, change it!
+- You can be unstructured when pursuing